On dimension and regularity of bundle measures: Two extensions of Theorem

+then $\R^{n} \setminus B_{f}$ is a $k$-Riesz set.
+This is a consequence of Theorem~\ref{sriesz}, previous example and the fact that slices of $\R^{n} \setminus B_{f}$ with planes parallel to $V$ are bounded. \end{example}

-Next, we present a stronger version for tempered measures.
-Namely, we allow $\hat{\mu}$ to be an $L^{2}$ function outside $A$.
-In exchange, we require certain stability of Riesz sets with respect to taking $\epsilon$-neighbourhoods.
+Next we present a stronger version of Theorem~\ref{sriesz} for tempered measures.
+Namely, we allow $\hat{\mu}$ to be an $L^{2}$ function outside $s$-Riesz sets.
+In exchange, we require certain stability with respect to taking $\epsilon$-neighbourhoods.